14 Chicken Coop Plans Perfect for Big or Small Homesteads

 Use these small chicken coop plans to DIY your own 4-foot-by-4-foot shelter for your hens.
 The streamlined design is suitable for both rural and suburban neighborhoods and is elevated off the ground to protect chickens from flooding, predators, and other threats.
 The coop also features dual access doors, linoleum floors for easy cleaning, and a tall enough height for standard heat lamps.
 This coop’s 46-page downloadable plans include step-by-step directions, 3-dimensional images, and tool and material lists.

-With these downloadable plans, you can DIY your own small chicken coop with an integrated planter to bring both style and function to a yard.
-The plans include the directions, images, tools, and materials needed to build this elevated henhouse and planter above a small wire-enclosed chicken run.
+With downloadable plans from Etsy seller Digital Tutorial Studio, you don’t have to decide whether to dedicate yard space to gardening or raising chickens—you can do both at once!
+With these plans, you can DIY your own small chicken coop with its own a rooftop garden.
+The plans include the directions, images, tools, and materials needed to build this elevated henhouse and planter above a small, wire-enclosed chicken run.

 5. Room to Run